Ri-Hong/SplitScan/README.md

    b. **Weight-Based Item Detection**
    - Check if the line contains weight indicators ("@", "/kg", "kg")
    - If weight-based:
-     * Look for item name in the line above (within 0.03 vertical tolerance)
+     * Search line by line above the price line (up to 5 lines)
+     * Use scoring system to find the best matching item name
      * Extract weight and price per kg using regex patterns
      * Store both the total price and weight information
    - If regular item: